Callum Hawkins

-Callum Robert Hawkins (born 22 June 1992) is a British distance runner, who competed in the marathon at the 2016 Summer Olympics.
-He is the Scottish record holder in the marathon and the British all-time number three at that distance behind Mo Farah and Steve Jones.
+Callum Robert Hawkins (born 22 June 1992) is a Scottish distance runner, who competed in the marathon at the 2016 Summer Olympics.
+He is the Scottish record holder in the marathon and the British all-time number six at that distance.
 Hawkins is also the all-time Great Britain number two (and European all-time number six) in the half marathon.
 He is the Great Scottish Run course record holder and was the first British man to win that event in 23 years.

 Personal life

 Hawkins was born on 22 June 1992 in Elderslie near Paisley.
 He has two elder brothers, Scott and Derek, the latter of whom is also an international distance runner.
 The brothers were encouraged to take up athletics and are trained by their father Robert, a former international runner.
 Between 2010 and 2012 Hawkins competed for the Butler University in the United States, earning all-American status, and winning the 2011 Men's Athlete of the Year award for the Great Lakes Region.
 He was the first athlete from the Butler University to win the award.
 After that he studied mechanical engineering at the University of the West of Scotland.
 Some time before 2013 he had two surgeries on his left knee.